-- [23] The Respondent pointed out to the Board that it is a legislated requirement for the City to produce yearly assessments using mass appraisal and to assess all similar properties at a similar value so that taxation is fairly and uniformly distributed. - [24] Further, the Respondent stated that to derive a typical rent for a group of similar properties, all the rents need to be included.
+- [24] The Respondent pointed out to the Board that it is a legislated requirement for the City to produce yearly assessments using mass appraisal and to assess all similar properties at a similar value so that taxation is fairly and uniformly distributed. - [25] Further, the Respondent stated that to derive a typical rent for a group of similar properties, all the rents need to be included.
 The subject is a Class B building in the economic zone of DT1.
 The class of the subject property is not in dispute and the economic zone DT1 has been agreed to by the industry for many years.
 Therefore, a typical rental rate derived from all of B Class offices in the DT1 area should be applied to all B Class buildings in DT1.
-A different rent, derived from a single building in the zone and applied to the subject would defeat the point of mass appraisal and typical rents. - [25] The Respondent explained that in determining typical rents there will be a range of rents, in every group of properties.
+A different rent, derived from a single building in the zone and applied to the subject would defeat the point of mass appraisal and typical rents. - [26] The Respondent explained that in determining typical rents there will be a range of rents, in every group of properties.
 There are always some rents that will be high and some low.
-The median is used to represent the group and this value therefore should be applied to the group in determining the correct assessment value. - [26] In the 2013 Downtown Rental Analysis: B Class in DT1 the range of rental rates showed from \$15/ sq. ft. to \$28/ sq. ft. with 2012 values ranging from \$17/ sq. ft. to \$22 / sq. ft.
-The subject rents ranged from \$14/ sq. ft. to \$21/ sq. ft. with only a single rent of \$17/ sq. ft. in 2012, and a new lease in 2013 at \$24/ sq. ft. - [27] With regard to the Complainant's point regarding the recalculation of B Class properties to the A- Class and getting lower values, the Respondent states that this only clouds the issue.
-There may be many reasons why that occur in these five properties.
+The median is used to represent the group and this value therefore should be applied to the group in determining the correct assessment value. - [27] In the 2013 Downtown Rental Analysis: B Class in DT1, the range of rental rates varied from \$15/ sq. ft. to \$28/ sq. ft. with 2012 values ranging from \$17/ sq. ft. to \$22 / sq. ft.
+The subjects 2010 leases ranged from \$14/ sq. ft. to \$18 [pq.
+69, R-1 and pq.
+12, C-1] - With regard to the Complainant's point regarding the recalculation of B Class properties to the A- Class and getting lower values, the Respondent states that this only clouds the issue.
+There may be many reasons why that occurs with respect to these five properties.
 As an example, it may be that in 2013 some of the properties in one class appreciated in value faster than others and therefore the resulting values overlap.
 The Respondent noted that the Complainant has never contended that this property is not a B Class office building.
-Further, the Respondent notes that the B Class office building's typical values are close to those of the A- Class and in 2013 the ranges are also close between those classes. - [28] The Respondent stated that the resulting values are what count and the results make sense.
+Further, the Respondent notes that the B Class office building's typical values are close to those of the A-Class and in 2013 the ranges are also close between those classes. - [29] The Respondent stated that the resulting values are what count and the results make sense.
 To show this, the Respondent produced a chart and graph in which the final values of 2013 downtown offices were reduced to a dollar per square foot value.
 The results below [pg.
-271, R-1] show that the hierarchy was maintained.
+272, R-1] show that the hierarchy was maintained.
 All information relating to the calculations was provided.